artsy/README/playbooks/hokusai.md

 hokusai setup --template-remote git@github.com:artsy/artsy-hokusai-templates.git --template-dir nodejs
 ```

-### Developing with Hokusai

-Use `hokusai dev` sub-commands to work with the Docker-Compose development environment defined in
-`./hokusai/development.yml`.
-Modify this file to suit your project's specific needs and dependencies.

-### Testing with Hokusai

-Use `hokusai test` to run your test suites in the Docker-Compose test environment defined in `./hokusai/test.yml`.
-Modify this file to suit your project's specific needs and dependencies.

-### Building Docker images

-Use `hokusai build` to build a local Docker image from your project's `Dockerfile`.
-Be aware of the `.dockerignore`
-file and any local `.env` files that may leak into the built image if not ignored!

-### Pushing images to the project's Docker registry

-Use `hokusai registry push` to build an image tagged as the `HEAD` of your git repo to the project's registry.
-Be
-careful of doing this locally, for as above, local configuration may leak into the image.
-It is better do do this
-via CI as detailed below.

-### Creating a staging environment

-Prepare a staging environment with `hokusai staging env create` and populate environment values with
-`hokusai staging env set KEY=VALUE`

-Launch the staging environment with `hokusai staging create` to create the Kubernetes resources defined in
-`./hokusai/staging.yml`.
-This will fail if you have not pushed a Docker image to the project's Docker registry.

 ### Creating a review app

-Follow the instructions in https://github.com/artsy/hokusai/blob/master/docs/Review_Apps.md to create a review app
-from a branch or PR

 If you get gravity _Back to Safety_ error when visiting the page you need to add the `redirect_url` to Gravity: